 Largest Texas Solar Projects in Development

-Although COVID-19 has slowed renewable energy, the industry is expected to bounce back as the fastest growing source of U.S. electricity generation.
+Although COVID-19 has slowed construction on renewable energy projects, the industry is expected to bounce back as the fastest growing source of U.S. electricity generation.
 More than 600,000 clean energy jobs have been lost as a result of the pandemic, with approximately 65,000 of those in the solar energy industry.
 Although many solar construction projects throughout the country have been paused, there are a number of projects in Texas currently in development.

 Fighting Jays Solar